How to Build A Brand (Yes You Should)

 5. Write.
 Rewrite.
 Refine.: Pen down your ‘why’.
 Then challenge it.
 Tear it apart.
 Build it back.
 The more you refine, the closer you get to its essence.

-In the end, remember, your ‘why’ isn’t just some snazzy line in a marketing pitch.
 It’s the North Star guiding you through the chaos, ensuring you don’t just exist but truly live in this wild world of branding.

 How to Build A Brand: Wear Your Flaws Like Battle Scars